Zoning or Use Variance

 In our last post, we covered the basic terms and ideas of the zoning process in Philly.
-Now, let’s talk about the most complicated parts of the process: The Philadelphia zoning variance and special exception process.
+Now, let’s talk about the most complicated part: The Philadelphia zoning variance and special exception process.

 In Philly’s zoning rules, property owners or tenants might want to use their space differently than Philly’s zoning code allows.
 This can be done, but only after special applications are filed, neighborhood groups review the proposal, and the Zoning Board of Adjustment approves the proposal.

-As previously covered, Philly’s zoning rules create different categories of change from the zoning code.
-If you want to use your property in a way that the zoning code allows but requires special review, then you’re requesting a special exception.
+As previously covered, Philly’s zoning code classifies different types of rule changes: If you want to use your property in a way that the zoning code allows but requires special review, then you’re requesting a special exception.
 If you want to use your property in a way that the zoning code does not allow at all — or you want to change the dimensions of your building in a way the zoning code does not allow — then you’re asking for a variance (either a use variance or a zoning variance, or a combination of the two).

 These terms are important for the legal argument made before the Zoning Board of Adjustment.
 However, both special exceptions and variances follow the exact same process (though a special exception is easier to get).
 So when we talk about the Philadelphia zoning variance process, know that we mean the same procedure for both special exceptions and variances.